Secateurs & Bypass Loppers

 SVM-45 Jig Notes:.
 When using the SVM-45, the collar pivot jig designed by CB (shown below) works best.

-The collars are needed to ensure the SVM-45's handle is held close to the blade, and is necessary to achieve the sharpening angle for β2.
+The collar pivot jig is needed to ensure the SVM-45's handle is held close to the blade, and is necessary to achieve the sharpening angle for β2.
 It also helps with swinging the blade across the grindstone, sharpening it across the curved blade's edge.

 You can also use machinist’s hand files.
 Start with an 8-10" medium (or second) cut file, and finish with a 6" smooth cut file, then use this file to remove the burr.